eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 A triple consisting of such strings is called a ``ServiceDescription``.
 In Autosar terminology these three identifiers are called ``Service``, ``Instance`` and ``Event`` respectively.

-Two topics are considered matching if all these three strings are element-wise equal, i.e. group, instance and topic names are the same for both of them.
+Two ``ServiceDescription`` are considered matching if all these three strings are element-wise equal, i.e. group, instance and topic names are the same for both of them.

-This means the group and instance identifier can be ignored to create different topics.
+This means the group and instance identifier can be ignored to create different ``ServiceDescription``s.
 They will be needed for advanced filtering functionality in the future.

-The data type of the topic can be an arbitrary C++ class, struct or plain old data type.
+The data type of the transmitted data can be an arbitrary C++ class, struct or plain old data type.

 ### Publisher